soruh/I-Telex-Teilnehmerserver/README.md

 The servers are stored in the servers database.

-They can be managed manually using mysql or with the supplied script.
+They can be managed manually using MySQL or with the supplied script.
 ```
 $ node I-Telex-Teilnehmerserver/manage_servers --help
 ```
 You might have to run ```chmod u+x manage_servers``` to be able to execute the script.

 ---
-## Starting/Stoping Server
+## Starting/Stopping Server
 the following must be executed in the root directory of the git
 ### to start:
 ```